-If you wish to sell your products in Germany, you need a multilingual website.
-Your website must be translated into German for your prospective buyers to feel addressed.
-But that’s not enough to sell your products to customers.
+You need a website translation if you wish to sell your products in Germany.
+But that’s not enough.
 You also need a website translation that is optimized for search engines so that it can be found on the Internet.
 A so-called SEO translation fulfils this requirement.

 SAP documents deal with complex subjects and address an expert audience.
 They are created by industry specialists who have an in-depth knowledge of the SAP environment.
 To obtain a translation of your SAP documents that is as technically sound as the original, you need a translation provider with relevant specialization.
 You need an SAP translator.